Your Essential Guide to IFRS Financial Reporting

 Application of IFRS

 The first International Accounting Standard (IAS) was issued back in 1975 and, in the years since, the international financial reporting movement has gained momentum such that IAS and successors, International Financial Reporting Standards (IFRS), are now permitted or required to be used by companies in over 150 countries throughout the world.
-IFRS adopters benefit from increased opportunity for cross-border investment and financing and, as a result, many companies choose to adopt, even if they are not required to.
+IFRS adopters benefit from the increased opportunity for cross-border investment and financing and, as a result, many companies choose to adopt, even if they are not required to.

 In the UK, the application of IFRS became mandatory for listed companies in 2005 thanks to the European Commission (EC) and its ‘IAS Regulation’.
 This regulation requires that all companies with securities traded on a regulated market within the European Union (EU) apply IFRS to prepare their consolidated financial statements.
 Other companies may choose to apply either IFRS or UK GAAP.
 Regardless of whether the application is mandatory or voluntary, UK companies should only apply IFRS that are endorsed by the EU.